 - Select Update and Security then Troubleshoot.

-- On right-hand side locate Bluetooth and Select Run the Troubleshoot option.
+- On the right-hand side locate Bluetooth and Select Run the Troubleshoot option.

 This will scan and address any bug causing/preventing Bluetooth devices from connecting.